 - there is damage to the property

-Where the full bond amount is not returned automatically to the Department of Health and Human Services it is encouraged that applicants agree, on request, to repay any balance retained by a residential rental provider to the Department of Health and Human Services.
+Where the full bond amount is not returned automatically to the Department of Families, Fairness and Housing it is encouraged that applicants agree, on request, to repay any balance retained by a residential rental provider to the Department of Families, Fairness and Housing.

 Applicants are exempt from repayment of a bond loan in the following circumstances: